The Magical Mimics in Oz: Story Blossom Garden

 One notable imaginative feature of Snow's book is Ozana's Story Blossom Garden.
 Ozana's magically-bred human-faced talking flowers appeal to be picked, so that they can tell their stories into people's ears.
 Every flower tells its own unique tale, and each type of flower relates one kind of narrative.
 Roses tell love stories, though rambling roses tell travel stories.
 Tulips tell Dutch stories.
 Pansies yield fairy tales, while a tiger lily will recount "a thrilling story of splendid silken beasts in their sultry jungle lairs."
 A "spicily-scented" pink carnation can provide "an exciting story of intrigue and adventure in high places."
 Water lilies supply sea tales, while lotus blossoms and poppies offer their own seductive choices.
 Even the occasional weed offers a tale, about "Dick Superguy — greatest detective in the world!"

 Reception; later editions

 The first edition of Magical Mimics was not a commercial success; a backlog of unsold copies delayed the next Oz book, originally projected for 1947, until 1949.
 Kramer's illustrations for Magical Mimics have been criticized as deficient.

-Magical Mimics had been out of print for decades when the International Wizard of Oz Club issued a reprint in 1990, with a useful Afterword by Michael Gessel.
+Magical Mimics had been out of print for decades when the International Wizard of Oz Club issued a reprint in 1990, with an Afterword by Michael Gessel.
 Other editions followed, from Books of Wonder (1991) and Kessinger (2007).